 My decision to become a police officer came after I witnessed the good that law enforcement officers and the justice system can do.
 When I saw that my father was capable of change, I wanted to be a part of that change for someone else.
 His change didn’t come for years, but it did come.
 I am grateful for it because it allowed me to establish a better relationship with him as an adult and to spend time with him before he passed away.
 I chose this job hoping that I could positively affect someone else’s life in a similar way.

 I started my career with the Austin Police Department in November of 2005.
 After graduating from the police academy I spent several years on patrol, working nights and evenings until my daughter was born.
 I then transferred to the Recruiting Unit where I worked a day shift and continued working for that unit after having my son.
 Playing such a vital role in the beginning stages of someone’s career was so rewarding for me.
 I later transferred to the Training Academy where I was assigned to the Continuing Education Unit.
 My job there involved training our commissioned police officers on a variety of subjects that are important to our work as police officers.
-I recently promoted to the rank of Detective and am currently serving in the Sex Crimes Unit where I investigate cases of sexual assault.
+I recently promoted to the rank of Detective and am currently serving in the Sex Crimes Unit where I investigate cases involving sexual offenses.